molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 For Antarctica we will use the input files prepared by Pierre Mathiot, using an annual climatology coherent for calving rate and basal iceshelf melting (for liquid contribution).

 For Greenland, we will use interannual files prepared by Jeremie Mouginot.
 Calving around Greenland mainly occurs in fjords which are not well resolved with the eORCA025 configuration.
-Therefore some specific treatments are being discussed to convert part of the calving rate at the glaciar front into liquid runoff at the entrance of the fjords.
+Therefore some specific treatments are being discussed to convert part of the calving rate at the glacier front into liquid runoff at the entrance of the fjords.

 We do note that on Pierre Mathiot file, there is also a contribution for the northern hemisphere, around Greenland, but also for very few spots in Svalblard and Canadian Archipelago.
 These areas are not covered by Jeremie Mouginot work.
 With regard to the AGRIF strategy  in the second part of the project, it is probably safer to just ignore this (small) contribution